iazaran/laravel-transfer-wallets/README.md

 This project dockerized to use independent of your OS and covers all requirements.
 Check your docker & docker-compose version by `docker -v` and `docker-compose -v`.
 If needed, install them on your system.

+- Make a copy from _.env.example_ to _.env_ file.
+Current values for DB works fine, but in real world example, don't use those simple values for passwords, and change them in _docker-compose.yml_ before running docker.
 - Now running `docker-compose up` will populate the webapp on containers, include Nginx server, App container and MySQL DB server.
 Please wait until this message: _/usr/sbin/mysqld: ready for connections_
-- Now make a copy from _.env.example_ to _.env_ file.
-Current values for DB works fine, but in real world example, don't use those simple values for passwords, and change them in _docker-compose.yml_ before running docker.
 - Run `docker exec -it app composer install` to install composer dependencies.
 - Run `docker exec -it app php artisan key:generate` to set your application key to a random string.
 - Run `docker exec -it app php artisan migrate` to make tables in MySQL DB.